abhikandoi2000/algorithms/README.md

 algorithms
 ============

-A collection of algorithms I wrote
+A collection of algorithms I have written for various online judges and competitions

 sites
 ============